arempe93/rails-graphql-boilerplate/README.md

 ### GraphQL Preload

-A library that leverages the [graphql-batch](https://github.com/Shopify/graphql-batch) gem by Shopify to simplify Rails association preloading.
+A field extension that leverages the [graphql-batch](https://github.com/Shopify/graphql-batch) gem by Shopify to simplify Rails association preloading.

 Associations are batched and loaded with [`ActiveRecord::Associations::Preloader`](https://www.rubydoc.info/docs/rails/ActiveRecord/Associations/Preloader)